arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Simple Storage Service (S3).md

 - Optional
 - Generates events for operations performed on the bucket or objects
 - Object name filtering using prefix and suffix matching
+- **For the same combination of prefix and event type, we can only have one event rule.** Example: we can send S3 notification for object created at `/files` to only one destination (single rule).
 - Targets
     -   SNS topics
     -   **SQS Standard** queues (not FIFO queues)